Ask A Librarian

-The only costs incurred are the standard self-service photocopying rates of seven cents per sheet.
-Please bring an UMSL copy card, which can be purchased in the library, loaded with sufficient money to make the amount of copies requested.
-Insufficient money on the card will result in an incomplete request.
+The only costs incurred are the standard self-service photocopying rates of ten cents per sheet.
+Please bring sufficient money to make the amount of copies requested.
+Insufficient funds will result in an incomplete request.
 Materials will be held and must be picked up at the circulation desk.

-Assistance filling out Interlibrary Loan request forms is available upon request at the Interlibrary Loan Office - Thomas Jefferson Library, Room 331 or Ward E. Barnes Library Reference Desk.
+Assistance filling out Interlibrary Loan request forms is available upon request at the Interlibrary Loan Office - Thomas Jefferson Library, Room 331.

 MOBIUS/MERLIN - Assistance in completing requests to borrow materials not found in our collection from other libraries is available upon request at the reference desk.
 The Libraries will accommodate use of proxies to check out material for a person with disabilities as long as the person is registered with the University of Missouri-St. Louis Disability Access Services Office.
 At the time of the request, the Head of Access Services Department will contact the University of Missouri-St. Louis Disability Access Services Office for verification.